Internet-of-People/hydra-airdrop-3/README.md

 Third Hydra Airdrop - 1 Million HYD
 ===================================

+**UPDATE - First 12 Snapshots added**

+Dear IOP Community,
+we have now added the snapshot data for the first 12 days in the folder `src/data/snapshots_raw/` for everyone to compare.
+The last snapshot will be added tomorrow as planned, together with a table showing how much HYD can be claimed per address.
+Registration will open on Saturday, April 21, at 3 PM UTC.
+The registration will be open for exactly 1 week and closes on Saturday, April 28, at 3 PM (UTC).
+Shortly after, you will receive your HYD tokens.

 **UPDATE - Final Snapshot on Saturday, April 21**

 Dear IOP Community,
 we have decided to release the Libertaria Exchange to the public on Saturday, April 21.
 On the same day, immediately after midnight, the last snapshot will be taken.
 In total we will then have made 13 snapshots.
 The registration will also open that day, approximately at 3 PM (UTC).
 The registration will be open for exactly 1 week and closes on Saturday, April 28 at 3 PM (UTC).
 Shortly after, you will receive your HYD tokens.

+**Original Announcement**

 Dear IOP Community,